Ebryx/threatintel-apache-logs/Readme.md

 8. Further information on how to execute the respective scripts can be found using following commands:
 	8.1. 'python3 ip-ti.py -h'
 	8.2. 'python3 send_logs_to_logmanager.py -h'
-9. To access Kibana use the following URL: '45.76.217.146:56065'
-10. Import 'es-material.json' from direcroty 'elasticsearch-material' into Elasticsearch to setup all the dashboards & visualizations
+9. Import 'es-material.json' from direcroty 'elasticsearch-material' into Elasticsearch to setup all the dashboards & visualizations